slatedocs/slate/source/includes/_transactions.md

 ?>
 ```

-> A successful deposit transaction creation returns the url location of the new transaction in the response location header
+> A successful deposit transaction creation returns the url location of the new transaction in the response location header with HTTP Response Code of 202:

 ```ruby
 # string